top of page

 A traveler riding an escalator with a suitcase in a busy station, illustrating the challenges and mindfulness practices involved in managing mental health while traveling.

 Travel can be exciting, expansive, and deeply meaningful.
-It can also be dysregulating.
+It can also feel dysregulating.

 Changes in time zones, sleep schedules, food, language, and social expectations all place new demands on your system.
 For people managing anxiety, depression, ADHD, trauma, or burnout, those shifts can feel especially intense.